This post will look at how to play hide and seek with dogs.

 Play this game when you are stuck inside or as an addition to a daily walk to get rid of pent up energy; best of all, you don’t need any expensive equipment or be a professional trainer.
 All you need is some hiding spots and treats for when your dog finds you.

-Below you will discover how to train your dog to play hide and seek and some tips for making it more interesting
+Below you will discover how to teach your dog to play hide and seek and some tips for making it more interesting

-Step by Step Guide to Playing Hide and Seek With Your Dog
+Step by Step Guide – How to Train Your Dog to Play Hide and Seek

 Step One – stay